sibirbil/RuleDiscovery/README.md

 # Rule Generation for Classification: Scalability, Interpretability, and Fairness

-**Adia Lumadjeng, Tabea Röber, M. Hakan Akyuz, and S. Ilker Birbil**
+**Adia Lumadjeng, Tabea Röber, M. Hakan Akyüz, and Ş. Ilker Birbil**

 We introduce a new rule-based optimization method for classification with constraints.
 The proposed method